beef broth

 Health Benefits

-• Can be a source of protein, contributing to satiety.
+• Can be a source of electrolytes, helping with hydration.

-• May aid in joint health due to its collagen content.
+• May aid in joint health due to the presence of gelatin and other compounds.

 Storage Tips

-Unopened beef broth can be stored at room temperature in a cool, dark, and dry place until the expiration date.
+Unopened beef broth can typically be stored at room temperature in a cool, dark, and dry place until the expiration date.
 Once opened, transfer the broth to an airtight container and refrigerate immediately.
 It should be used within 4-5 days.
-For longer storage, freeze the broth in freezer-safe containers or ice cube trays.
-Frozen broth can last for several months.
-Thaw in the refrigerator before using.
+You can also freeze beef broth for longer storage; pour it into freezer-safe containers or ice cube trays for smaller portions.
+Frozen broth can maintain its quality for up to 2-3 months.

 Background Squiggy